clojurists-together/clojuriststogether.org/content/news/2025/Annual Funding Jan Feb 2025 Report.md

 ## Eric Dallo
 2025 Annual Funding Report 1.
 Published February 27, 2025.

-In the first two months of sponsorship I could work on so many things related to IDE development which made me really glad of this sponsoship! :heart:
+In the first two months of sponsorship I could work on so many things related to IDE development which made me really glad of this sponsorship! :heart:

 I spend most of the time improving the Clojure development on IntelliJ, improving both [clojure-lsp-intellij](https://github.com/clojure-lsp/clojure-lsp-intellij) and [clojure-repl-intellij](https://github.com/afucher/clojure-repl-intellij) plugins releasing 2 major extremally important versions.
 The IntelliJ Clojure development using those plugins are way better and mature, please test and give feedback!